 At this point, I am practically arguing against E-mail using a shared protocol.
 Isn't that ridiculous?

 E-mail is not public.
 Social media is public and inherently faster-moving.
 It is not the same as E-mail.
 The power and social dynamics are very different — arguably even between how different social networks function.

 This is a good time for me to admit that I don't respect social media.
 It has organized rebellions in Tunisia and Hong Kong, and caused people to lose their jobs, friends, and lives.
 It is manipulable from Russia to Wall Street; used to experiment and troll; and can be collected and follow you to the ends of the Earth.
-I don't want it to be an irreplaceable facet of my identity, and I think it's wise not to use it for anything important.
+I don't want it to be an irreplaceable facet of my identity, and I think it's unwise to use it for anything important.
 Unsafe, unhealthy, unwise.

 If you are willing to give as little significance to your Online life as I do, then you don't have bones in the game and you can afford to play with social media.
-But I still care about the medium I'm working in.